stylify/web/content/blog/write-css-like-facebook.md

 2. It tries to reuse the selectors as much as possible
 3. It transforms the long selectors like `font-weight:bold ` into the short ones `_ab12`

-Bellow is an image from StackBlitz with the processed and optimized output.
-The css (without new lines and spaces) has only **0.78kb**:
+Below is an image from StackBlitz with the processed and optimized output.
+The CSS (without new lines and spaces) has only **0.78kb**:

 <img src="/images/blog/stylify-facebook/processed-html.jpg" alt="" loading="lazy" width="856" height="506">